The Border Collie x Kelpie -

 If you have calm children or older teens, a Border Collie Kelpie cross will be a good companion for their outdoor activities, and they might even be great helpers in their training.
 However, keep in mind an adult will generally have to be their main handler, especially if the children aren’t experienced dog owners.
 Once this crossbreed is socialised and used to the sounds of an active family, they’ll enjoy spending time with kids, take care of them and cuddle them.

 In contrast, if your dog isn’t accustomed to kids, their herding instincts will kick in as soon as they run near them.
 You’ll want to avoid tapping into those instincts since herding small children involves nipping, running and general stress for the kids.
 To keep this from happening, slowly introduce your dog to kids and train them to have a strong recall.

-We’re taking off 1 star because in general an adult will have to be the dog’s main handler and you need to keep an eye out for running children, but other than that this is a great breed for families.
+We’re taking off 1 star because in general an adult will have to be the dog’s main handler and you need to keep an eye out for running children.
+Other than that this is a great breed for families.

 Dog & Animal Friendliness 3/5